poiyomi/PoiyomiDocs/docs/shading/matcap.md

 ### Double Sided

 Double Sided uses the object's orientation and the reflection vectors to determine the matcap projection.
 This results in a consistent, unique matcap effect.
+However, this may require an arbitrary adjustment of the matcap's [Border](#border) value for it's appearance to look good.

 ### Gradient